 The Hidden Dangers of Poor Secrets Management

-Before diving into solutions, it’s important to understand the specific risks that poor secrets management creates for your organization.
-These dangers go beyond simple data breaches — they can impact compliance, operational efficiency, and your ability to scale securely.
+Before diving into solutions, it’s worth understanding the specific risks that poor secrets management creates for your organization.
+These dangers extend well past data breaches, affecting compliance, operational efficiency, and your ability to scale securely.

 Secrets Sprawl Across Your Infrastructure